 Shopping for a running shoe is hard enough without your feet being a size US 14 or larger.
 Clothes are relatively easy to find; running shoes are an entirely different matter.

 And if you do find a running shoe in say, a size 16, the color or style might not be of your choosing.
 Brands and retailers don’t stock these larger sizes because of merchandising guidelines – allocating budget to higher-selling sizes ensures a higher stock turnover.
 Anything above size 13 is considered a stock risk.

 The median size is a US 9 – that’s why the published weights are based on that size.
 Not only that, even shoe costing is done on the sample size first and then later graded to smaller or larger sizes.

 Also, footwear manufacturing molds and dies are made by size.
-An additional investment on the production tools of larger sizes might drive up the retail cost of the shoe – costs are spread across the entire model and not just the size.
+Additional investment in the production tools of larger sizes might drive up the retail cost of the shoe – costs are spread across the entire model and not just the size.